kaaproject/kaa/Programming-guide/Key-platform-features/Data-collection/index.md

 * TOC
 {:toc}

-The Kaa data collection subsystem is designed to collect records (logs) of pre-configured structure on the endpoints, periodically transferring these records from endpoints to Operation servers, and, finally, either persisting them on the server for further processing or submitting them to immediate stream analysis.
+The Kaa data collection subsystem is designed to collect records (logs) of pre-configured structure on the endpoints, periodically transferring these records from endpoints to Operation services, and, finally, either persisting them on the server for further processing or submitting them to immediate stream analysis.
 The log structure in Kaa is determined for each application by a configurable log schema.
-On the Operation server side, there are log appenders which are responsible for writing logs received by the Operations server into the specific storage.
+On the Operation service side, there are log appenders which are responsible for writing logs received by the Operations service into the specific storage.

 From this guide you will learn how to use the Kaa data collection subsystem.